openclimatefix/open-source-quartz-solar-forecast/README.md

 Open Climate Fix also provides a commercial PV forecast, please get in touch at quartz.support@openclimatefix.org

 Want to learn more about the project?
-We recently presented Quartz Solar Forecast at two major open source conferences:
+We've presented Quartz Solar Forecast at two open source conferences:

 - FOSDEM 2024 (Free and Open source Software Developers' European Meeting): How we built an open-source AI solar forecast for everyone [Watch the talk](https://www.youtube.com/watch?v=NAZ2VeiN1N8)

-- LF Energy 2024: Developments with Open Quartz and our Open Source Journey [Watch the talk](https://www.youtube.com/watch?v=YTaq41ztEDg)
+- LF Energy 2024: Developments with Open Quartz and our Open Source Journey at Open Climate Fix [Watch the talk](https://www.youtube.com/watch?v=YTaq41ztEDg)

 The current model uses GFS or ICON NWPs to predict the solar generation at a site